-Having worked with so many companies to implement new shiftwork solutions, we know what it takes to successful.
+Having worked with so many companies to implement new shift-work solutions, we know what it takes to succeed.

 - Give the new system time to succeed.
 From the employees’ perspective, making changes is often difficult.
 Evaluating a new schedule can take six months to a year to fully understand its impact on different seasons, production periods, vacations, and holidays.
 You may also find that new management systems have a learning curve that must be completed before the full benefits are realized.